Hohenzoler/optyka/README.md

 This project is developed by [Hohenzoler](https://github.com/Hohenzoler), [MalyszekTobias](https://github.com/MalyszekTobias), [rutra8002](https://github.com/rutra8002), [lolekszcz](https://github.com/lolekszcz) and [V8Enthusiast](https://github.com/V8Enthusiast).

 All images used in the app were made by our team.
-We have permission to use the font as stated here: https://www.dafont.com/junegull.font We also have permission to use the background music, made by C418: https://www.youtube.com/watch?v=XuZDeT8zI5c&ab_channel=C418-Topic
+We have permission to use the font as stated [here](https://www.dafont.com/junegull.font).
+We also have permission to use the background music, made by [C418](https://www.youtube.com/watch?v=XuZDeT8zI5c&ab_channel=C418-Topic)